GRCDEV/ArduSim/help/deployment.md

 ### 2.1 Raspberry - Pixhawk serial link

-We have to follow two steps to successfully configure the Raspberry Pi 3.
+We have to follow two steps to successfully configure the Raspberry Pi 3 B+.
 First, we have to enable the serial port link, and then we have to install the library that ArduSim uses to connect to the flight controller through the serial port.

 #### Enabling serial port